 - 22.1 The parties recognize that law enforcement personnel occupy a special place in American society.
 Therefore, it is understood that the City has the right to expect a high level of professional and personal conduct, both on-duty and off-duty, from all law enforcement personnel regardless of rank or assignment.
-Since internal investigations may be undertaken to inquire into complaints of law enforcement misconduct, the City reserves the right to conduct such investigations to uncover the facts in each case, but agrees to carefully guard and protect the rights and dignity of accused personnel.
+Since internal investigations may be undertaken to inquire into complaints of law enforcement misconduct, the City reserves the right to conduct such investigations to uncover the facts in each case but agrees to carefully guard and protect the rights and dignity of accused personnel.
 It is expected that all law enforcement personnel will give truthful and complete statements, to the best of their ability, in all internal investigations. - 22.2 When an allegation is made against an employee, the City will attempt to ensure that the allegation and any statements regarding the allegation are in writing and signed by the complainant.
 When an employee is the subject of an internal investigation, he will be informed of the complaint or allegation against him in writing.
-Upon the conclusion of the investigation, the employee shall, upon his request, receive a copy of the written or recorded statement, at no cost to the employee.

-- 22.3 The internal investigation process shall be conducted as is prescribed in Chapter 112, Part VI Florida Statutes as may from time to time be amended. - 22.4 Unless required by statute, no employee shall be required to submit to a polygraph test or any device designed to measure the truthfulness of his responses during an investigation of a complaint or allegation. - 22.5 Under normal circumstances, all internal investigations shall be completed within ninety (90) working days (defined as Monday through Friday, excluding holidays), unless an extension is granted by the Police Chief.
-If an extension is required, the Police Chief, or his designee, shall provide the reason in writing for the extension. - 22.6 Exonerated or unfounded complaints investigation files shall be removed from the official internal affairs file after a period of five (5) years.
+Upon the conclusion of the investigation, the employee shall, upon his request, receive a copy of the written or recorded statement, at no cost to the employee. - 22.3 The internal investigation process shall be conducted as is prescribed in Chapter 112, Part VI Florida Statutes as may from time to time be amended. - 22.4 Unless required by statute, no employee shall be required to submit to a polygraph test, or any device designed to measure the truthfulness of his responses during an investigation of a complaint or allegation. - 22.5 Under normal circumstances, all internal investigations shall be completed within accordance with Chapter 112, Part VI, Florida Statutes. - 22.6 Exonerated or unfounded complaints investigation files shall be removed from the official internal affairs file after a period of five (5) years.